 Loud spoke to the uber talented singer/ songwriter and producer Dan Smith; who created the band Bastille as a vehicle for his different musical worlds.
-Bastille are full of songs with danceable rhythms and beautiful soaring vocals encased in harmonies and bleeps.
+Bastille's discography boasts songs with danceable rhythms and beautiful soaring vocals, which are encased in harmonies and bleeps.

-Bastille started to build a word of mouth following online after Dan uploaded a makeshift D.I.Y video for the track 'Flaws' which pieced together footage from Terence Malick's 1973 classic 'Badlands'.
+Through word of mouth, Bastille built up an online follow.
+This began after Dan uploaded a makeshift D.I.Y video for the track 'Flaws' which pieced together footage from Terence Malick's 1973 classic 'Badlands'.
 It had over 300,000 views and struck a chord with youtube viewers from all over the world who posted cover versions of the track.
 'Flaws' was subsequently released as a single by the label Young and Lost and the band became a firm favourite with online bloggers proclaiming them as the creators of the perfect modern day pop song.

 What Plans Do You Have for 2013?